CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/04-changes.md

 {: .language-bash}

 ~~~
-guacamole.md
+goostats.sh
 ~~~
 {: .output}

-`guacamole.md` contains a single line, which we can see by running:
+`goostats.sh` contains a single line, which we can see by running:

 ~~~
-$ cat guacamole.md
+$ cat goostats.sh
 ~~~
 {: .language-bash}